bool64/prom-stats/README.md

 Prometheus client does not support metrics with same name and different label sets.
 If you add a label to context, make sure you have it in all cases, at least with an empty value `""`.

+## Versioning

+This project adheres to [Semantic Versioning](https://semver.org/#semantic-versioning-200).

+Before version `1.0.0`, breaking changes are tagged with `MINOR` bump, features and fixes are tagged with `PATCH` bump.
+After version `1.0.0`, breaking changes are tagged with `MAJOR` bump.